8 Step SIBO Protocol: Diet Guide + Treatment Guide + Supplements & More

 (2-3 servings per day)

-- Kerigold Butter, Ghee, Sour cream, Yogurt (Homemade only)
+- Kerrygold Butter, Ghee, Sour cream, Yogurt (Homemade only)

 - **Must be raw or organic**

-- Herbs/spices, Mustard (no garlic), Vinegar (no balsamic), pickles, wasabi, tobasco, ginger, Mayonnaise (sweetened only with honey), Honey (only from alfalfa, cotton, clover, raspberry), stevia (pure non insulin and in small amounts)
+- Herbs/spices, Mustard (no garlic), Vinegar (no balsamic), pickles, wasabi, tobasco, ginger, Mayonnaise (sweetened only with honey), Honey (only from alfalfa, cotton, clover, raspberry), stevia (pure and in small amounts)

-Once the bacteria and fungal load has been decreased significantly with fasting, dietary changes and anti fungals/anti biotics, reintroduction of fermentable foods is the necessary next step.
+Once the bacteria and fungal load have been decreased significantly with fasting, dietary changes and antifungals/antibiotics, the reintroduction of fermentable foods is the necessary next step.

 The reintroduction of foods high in prebiotics is required to help grow beneficial bacteria and yeast to repopulate the GI tract with healthy flora.

-If the reintroduction of foods leads to negative side effects (gas, bloating, etc.) then further treatment and changes in antibiotics/herbs/etc. may be necessary.
+If the reintroduction of foods lead to negative side effects (gas, bloating, etc.) then further treatment and changes in antibiotics/herbs/etc. may be necessary.

 If you fall into this category then you may need to seek further advanced testing to find sensitivities or stay on a prolonged treatment regimen.